dror27/dk-shack/vol1/songs/en/Bound For Glory.md

 # Bound For Glory

 Well, you made it in school\
-Play guitar, you’re so cool\
+Play the guitar, you’re so cool\
 Made a small fortune\
 Now step it up, make the news\
 \
-Be someone who cares,\
+Be someone who cares\
 About pollution, clean air\
 Be the new Messiah\
 At least for a day\